 Once you’ve accepted a position, it is necessary to contact any other employers you’ve submitted applications to in order to withdraw your name from further consideration.

-For assistance in crafting these letters, please contact the Career Development team (firstname.lastname@example.org and/or refer to the Resource Library of your JOB CENTER account - Correspondence for the Job Search folder - for TIPS, basic formats and examples.
+For assistance in crafting these letters, please contact the Career Development team (email@example.com and/or refer to Job Search Correspondence TIPS, for basic formats and examples.
 Additional materials on cover lettters and other job search topics can be found in the three digital editions of JOB CHOICES - Business & Liberal Arts; Science, Engineering & Technology; Diversity.